The latest government closures in York County

 Capitol office: 717-783-8783

-- Senator Kristin Phillips-Hill's office will not accept in-person meetings or visitors to the district or Capitol office until further notice effective Monday.
+- State Sen. Kristin Phillips-Hill's office will not accept in-person meetings or visitors to the district or Capitol office until further notice effective Monday.

-While walk-in visits are not being accepted, Phillips-Hill's (R-York) offices will remain open to citizens of the 28th Senatorial District.
+While walk-in visits are not being accepted, offices for Phillips-Hill, R-York Township, will remain open to citizens of the 28th Senatorial District.
 Phillips-Hill's office can be reached at:

 District office: 717-741-4648